Iraq lifts social media ban, some websites still blocked

 In a third apparently related move, the government has again permitted mobile data use outside conflict areas, two sources said.
 Mobile data includes instant messaging applications such as Whatsapp.

-This followed last month's nationwide ban on such services from Iraq’s three mobile operators - Zain Iraq, part of Kuwait’s Zain (ZAIN.KW), Ooredoo ORDS.QA unit Asiacell TASC.ISX and Orange (ORAN.PA) affiliate Korek.
+This followed last month's nationwide ban on such services from Iraq’s three mobile operators - Zain Iraq, part of Kuwait’s Zain, Ooredoo unit Asiacell and Orange affiliate Korek.

 Iraq has yet to allow 3G services and only basic websites and services are available over 2G.